c-vargas/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
 A simple C++ program to play Tic-Tac-Toe.
 The program lets two players play the Tic-Tac-Toe game on a 3 by 3 board.
-You probably already know, but in case you don't, [read this](https://www.wikihow.com/Play-Tic-Tac-Toe)
+You probably already know how to play Tic-Tac-Toe, but in case you don't, [read this](https://www.wikihow.com/Play-Tic-Tac-Toe)

 The player who first fills the box with 3 X's or 3 O's in a horizontal, vertical, or diagonal manner will win the game.